axeII/home-ops/README.md

 Welcome to my HomeOps setup.
 See the hardware section where I describe what sort of hardware I am running locally.
 Most guys in the community run their k8s on bare metal.
 I don't have that much HW so I use promox and VM to catch up.
 And also I run some services in docker and it easier to separate docker and k3s (iptables).

-Thanks to terraform and ansible it's very easy to manage infrastructure and cluster as well.
+Thanks to terraform and ansible it's very easy for me to manage my home infrastructure and cluster as well.

+### Timeline:
+- [January 2022] Rebuild of infrastructure.
-[February 2022] Finally at the moment of  I am satisfied with the home-ops infrastructure.
+- [February 2022] Finally at the moment of  I am satisfied with the home-ops infrastructure.
-[April 2022] Cluster is working again yay.
+- [April 2022] Cluster is working again yayy.

-Now I would like to move to the next phase -- add more services to my cluster.
+- [Today] Now I would like to move to the next phase -- add more services to my cluster.

 ## :art:&nbsp; Cluster components